 Great, you are not using underscores (these_are_underscores) in your URLs.

-While Google™ treats hyphens (these-are-hyphens) as word separators, it does not treat underscores as word separators.
+While Google™ treats hyphens as word separators, it does not for underscores.

 Length: 6 character(s)

 Keep your URLs short and avoid long domain names when possible.